DaniilKl/vafelka-blog/_posts/2025-07-24-scheduling-introduction.md

 implementation.

 Hence I wanted to skip all these huge general purpose operating systems and all the edge case implementations.
-And the RTOSes are very populare and mostly build according to microkernel architecture principles.
+And the RTOSes are very popular and mostly build according to microkernel architecture principles.
 That means they are small, simple and most of the time have only the core components implemented, including the scheduler.
 Moreover, most of the time, the scheduler is the main